 That dichotomy is the context for our strategic plan, which envisions a Portland that is globally competitive, equitable and healthy.
 We’ve repositioned key programs and initiated new approaches specifically focused on meeting the needs of diverse Portlanders.

-Prosper Portland’s Equity Policy, adopted in 2013 and updated in 2016, calls for all projects, initiatives and investments to generate equitable outcomes; it established a multicultural, anti-racist institutional framework for the agency.
+Prosper Portland’s Equity Policy, adopted in 2013, updated in 2016 and again in 2017, calls for all projects, initiatives and investments to generate equitable outcomes; it established a multicultural, anti-racist institutional framework for the agency.